 One major challenge to effective leadership that they highlight is low morale brought about by internalized oppression.
 Internalized oppression (also called “self-hate”) is when a member of an oppressed group believes and acts out the stereotypes created about their group.
-This extends beyond race, gender, and class internalized oppression to how we see ourselves as activist (waiting to get a “real job” for example).
-The authors outline four ways that internalized oppression negatively affects the function of a group (p.
-151-152):
+In addition to race, gender, and class, internalized oppression to how we see ourselves as activist (waiting to get a “real job” for example).
+The authors outline four ways that internalized oppression negatively affects the function of a group:

 Damaged self respect: When people don’t respect themselves they may substitute self-righteousness.